Exact thermal properties of free-fermionic spin chains: Conclusion

 We have provided an exact treatment of the thermal equilibrium properties for a class of integrable spin chains that admit a description in terms of free fermions.
 Instances of this family are the one-dimensional transverse-field Ising, XY and Kitaev models, among other examples.
 Whenever the system Hamiltonian commutes with parity operator, the complete Hilbert spaces is the direct sum of the corresponding even and odd parity subspaces.
 For an exact treatment of thermal equilibrium, we have detailed an algebraic approach in the complete Hilbert spaces and provided the exact expression for the partition function.
 We have identified the limitations of the approximate description of thermal equilibrium in terms of the positive-parity sector, frequently adopted in the literature.
 This approximate approach fails in what can be considered the most interesting regime: the neighborhood of a quantum critical point at low temperatures.
 In particular, we have shown that the discrepancies between the exact and approximate results can lead to significant errors in this regime.

 Making use of the exact algebraic framework, we have computed as well the eigenvalue probability distribution of different observables.
 As an application, we have characterized in detail the distribution of the number of kinks as well as the transverse magnetization, covering all regimes from zero temperature (ground-state behavior) to infinite temperature.
 Our results are of direct relevance to the study of thermal equilibrium properties of integrable spin chains as well as the study of the nonequilibrium dynamics generated by driving a thermal state out of equilibrium.
 They are thus expected to find applications in the description of quantum simulation experiments, quantum annealing and quantum thermodynamics of spin systems.
+As a prospect, it is interesting to extend our results to the generalized Gibbs state whenever the relaxing dynamics of an initial state preserves a set of integrals of motion.